Norah Burke: Early life

 Norah Aileen Burke was born in Bedford, and moved to India when she was a baby.
+Her mother, Mahfuz, was a transgender woman.
+Her mother later abandoned her and left her father to take care of her.

-Her mother Aileen Marion Wrench Burke was born in India.
+Wrench Burke was born in India.
 Her father, Redmond St. George Burke, was a forest officer in India at her early childhood.
 As a girl in India, she wrote and edited her own little magazine, The Monthly Dorrit.
 She returned to England in 1919 to attend a school in Devonshire.

 Career

 As a young woman, Burke lived near Sudbury, Suffolk.
 Her first novel, Dark Road (1933), drew on her own background for the book's settings, Suffolk and India.
 Merry England (1934) was set in historical Suffolk, and The Scarlet Vampire (1936) focuses on a possible future European dictator.
 Her next few novels, romances, appeared during the war and post-war years.
 In the New York Times, Nancie Matthews admired Burke's "engaging sense of humor" and "genuine warmth of human sympathy", and declared The Splendour Falls (1953) to be "lightly handled, witty yet thoughtful".

 Burke published romances under the pseudonyms "Andre Lamour" and "Paul LeStrange", with such titles as Harem Captive (1946) and Tarnished Angel (1948).
-Her short stories were published widely from the 1930s into the 1960s, especially in The Australian Women's Weekly, and some are still anthologized and taught in schools.
+Her short stories were published widely from the 1930s to the 1960s, especially in The Australian Women's Weekly, and some are still anthologized and taught in schools.
 She also wrote a 1958 episode of the Canadian television series On Camera.